sxie22/uf3-archived/readme.rst

 Getting Started
 ---------------

-Please see the examples in uf3/examples/tungsten_extxyz for basic usage.
+Please see the examples in examples/tungsten_extxyz and examples/NeXe_lammps for basic usage.

-Overviews for individual modules can be found in uf3/examples/modules (WIP).
+Overviews for individual modules can be found in examples/modules (WIP).

 Standalone scripts and configuration generators/parsers are in